SaraGurungLABS01/Deployment_5/Documentation.md

 **Note**:
 - For detailed steps, refer to Deployment 3 documentation.
-- 'sudo -u jenkins -i' to switch user to Jenkins
+- `sudo -u jenkins -i` to switch user to Jenkins

 **3: Generate SSH Keys**
 1. Used the `ssh-keygen` command to generate a public and private SSH key pair.